 2017 WIP Outcome

 EPA will assess the jurisdictions’ progress toward reaching the Bay TMDL’s ultimate nitrogen, phosphorus and sediment reduction goals at least biennially using the jurisdictions’ two-year milestones commitments.
 Every two years, the jurisdictions are expected to identify and commit to implement specific pollutant-reduction controls and actions in each of their successive two-year milestone periods.
 Under the Executive Order, the federal government also has been committing to two-year milestones.
 EPA will measure progress towards achieving the 2017 and 2025 WIP outcomes annually by running implementation data collected from the jurisdictions through the CBP partnership’s modeling tools.

-When assessing two-year milestone commitments, EPA evaluates whether proposed actions, controls and practices would result in estimated loads at the jurisdiction scale that will put the jurisdiction on track towards meeting its 2017 and 2025 goals.
+While the Chesapeake Bay Partnership exceeded the 60% goals for reducing phosphorus and sediment, it fell short of the 2017 target for reducing nitrogen by 15 million pounds.
+The implementation of BMPs specifically in the agricultural and urban sectors will need to accelerate to close this gap.
+EPA will focus on the agricultural sector for Delaware and Pennsylvania; urban and suburban sector for Maryland and Pennsylvania; wastewater sector for New York; and trading and offsets for Pennsylvania.When assessing two-year milestone commitments, EPA evaluates whether proposed actions, controls and practices would result in estimated loads at the jurisdiction scale that will put the jurisdiction on track towards meeting its 2017 and 2025 goals.
 EPA uses the reported BMP data and the Chesapeake Bay Watershed Model to assess the jurisdictions’ progress towards meeting the target allocations.
 EPA also assesses the jurisdictions’ and Federal Agencies’ progress towards meeting its programmatic milestones (e.g., promulgation of new laws, implementation of regulations, policy development, permit issuance, compliance and enforcement commitments, etc.) at least biennially.

 2025 WIP Outcome

-As part of the midpoint assessment, EPA will be evaluating the progress towards meeting the 2017 and 2025 goals established in the Bay TMDL document.
+As part of the midpoint assessment, EPA evaluated the progress towards meeting the 2017 and 2025 goals established in the Bay TMDL document.
 The CBP partnership will use this midpoint assessment of progress to determine if the 2017 WIP outcome in this management strategy has been achieved.

 This midpoint assessment not only encompasses a review of the implementation of the jurisdictions’ WIPs and milestones but also water quality monitoring, modeling and decision-support tools utilized by the CBP partnership.
-The intent is that this assessment will strengthen and enhance the partnership's decision support capabilities used to develop the implementation plans and strategies in Phase III for meeting our shared objective in restoring the Chesapeake Bay.Water Quality Standards Attainment and Monitoring Outcome
+The intent is that this assessment will strengthen and enhance the partnership's decision support capabilities used to develop the implementation plans and strategies in Phase III for meeting our shared objective in restoring the Chesapeake Bay.

+As a result of the partnership’s midpoint assessment, Phase 6 tools, enhanced decision-making tools, and trends over time, we are looking to retire the 2017 WIP outcome and focus our efforts forward on 2025.
+To reach the 2025 WIP Outcome, priorities for 2018-2019 include BMP verification program implementation, climate resilient BMPs, development of Phase III WIPs, monitoring trends data and explanations, technical assistance, the Conowingo WIP, and optimization system.
+Additionally, focuses on expanding partnership collaboration, and sharing successful approaches among partners will further strengthen our abilities to reach our shared goal of restoring the Bay.

+Water Quality Standards Attainment and Monitoring Outcome

 The CBP partnership will enhance the analysis and explanation of monitoring information as part of the Bay TMDL’s midpoint assessment.
 The CBP partners have endorsed (PSC, May 2012) an integrated approach that includes three primary pieces of information to measure progress toward water quality standards: